Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 ### 13. Global tonal weight

-For all relevant tones, the global tonal weight is combined quadratically:
+For all relevant tones, the global tonal weight is obtained by quadratic summation:

 ```text
 w_T = sqrt(Σ (w_1,i w_2,i w_3,i)^2)
 ```

-Before this summation, the implementation keeps only the dominant relevant tone inside a `0.5 Bark` neighborhood to avoid counting several spectral lines that belong to the same perceived component.
+In the current implementation, only the dominant relevant tone within a `0.5 Bark` neighborhood is retained, in order to avoid multiple counting of the same perceived component.

 ### 14. Loudness weighting